Finding Relief for your on-going and long-term tax problems

 4) Innocent Spouse Relief Program

-If you have come into a debt of your spouse or former spouse, and really had nothing to do with it, there may be a relief program for you as well.
+If you have come into a debt of your spouse or former spouse, and really had nothing to do with it, there may be a federal tax relief program for you as well.
 Known as innocent spouse relief, this program allows innocent spouses of those who run into tax problems, to get out from under the unfair burden.

 5) Getting a Currently Not Collectible Status

-The last form of tax relief that we can help you with is getting you filed under a currently not collectible status with the government.
+The last form of federal tax relief that we can help you with is getting you filed under a currently not collectible status with the government.
 This is basically a temporary truce between you and them, where they can’t continue any collection actions or pursuance for a full year’s time.